If you’re concerned about the care your pet is receiving, you are definitely going to want to read this article on how to find a great vet.

-I’m often surprised by how many pet parents are fine seeing “whomever” and don’t think much about whether they like the person treating their companion or not.
+I’m often surprised by how many dog owners are fine seeing “whomever” and don’t think much about whether they like the person treating their companion or not.
 No judgement, merely an observation.

-I know we all want the best medical care we can find for our pets, yet I’m always surprised by the number of people who aren’t wild about their vet or don’t particularly trust them, yet don’t make a change.
+I know we all want the best medical care we can find for our dogs – especially when they are older – yet I’m always surprised by the number of people who aren’t wild about their vet or don’t particularly trust them, yet don’t make a change.

-Sometimes where we live and the distance we’re able to travel makes change difficult
+- Sometimes where we live and the distance we’re able to travel makes change difficult

-We don’t want to make waves
+- We don’t want to make waves

-Feel bad or uncomfortable expressing concerns
+- Feel bad or uncomfortable expressing concerns

-Would be too awkward asking for records to be transferred to a new practice
+- Would be too awkward asking for records to be transferred to a new practice

-All valid points!
+These are all valid points!

 - Continuity of care (seeing the same vet unless of course they’re away)